 EXTREME HIP DIPS WORKOUT

-They may be brought on by several different things, including the structure of your bones or being pregnant.
+Several things, including the structure of your bones or pregnancy, may bring them on.

-Your hip dips are a feature of your body shape that cannot be altered by changes in your diet or workout routine.
+Your hip dips are a feature of your body shape that changes in your diet or workout routine cannot alter.
 Hip dips can be caused by increased muscle mass or higher body fat levels.

 No matter what you do, your hips will never disappear totally.
-However, there are things you can do to help lessen the appearance of your hips, such as decreasing weight and engaging in greater physical activity.
+However, you can do things to help lessen the appearance of your hips, such as decreasing weight and engaging in more significant physical activity.

-You must have a solid understanding of how to distribute fat throughout the body optimally.
+You must have a solid understanding of optimizing fat throughout the body.

-As a consequence of this, you should make a concerted effort to focus on workouts that target many muscle groups in your lower body. (for instance, squats and lunges), in addition to performing exercises that isolate specific muscle groups (such as fire hydrants and clamshells).
+Consequently, it would be best if you made a concerted effort to focus on workouts that target many muscle groups in your lower body. (for instance, squats and lunges), in addition to performing exercises that isolate specific muscle groups (such as fire hydrants and clamshells).

 The Truth About Hip Dip Workouts